BCarnaval/dvmc-impurity-solver/samples/02_CPT_2x2/README.md

 representation in cluster perturbation theory (CPT) to output the cluster spectral function of the system by calling PyQCM library.

+This model is the same as the example contained in sample `01_dVMC`, but with more options due to the pyqcm machinery (dos, mdc and spectrum).

 ## Content

 - `model_2x2.py`: Defines the lattice model using PyQCM library instances.